1866 National Union Convention: Convention

 About 7000 prominent politicians and activists attended the convention.
 At its opening, representatives from Massachusetts (General Darius Nash Couch) and South Carolina (Governor James Lawrence Orr) paraded arm-in-arm to symbolize national reconciliation and social equity.
 The convention was called to order by US Postmaster General Alexander Randall.
 General (and former New York Governor and Senator) John Adams Dix served as the temporary chairman and Wisconsin Senator James R. Doolittle served as permanent convention president.

 In the end, the convention was not successful in unifying the country behind Johnson.
 He launched a speaking tour (known as the "Swing Around the Circle") hoping to regain public and political support.
 On the speaking tour, Johnson at times attacked his Republican opponents with crude and abusive language and on several occasions appeared to have had too much to drink.
 Ultimately, the tour was a disaster for Johnson and emboldened Congress to override him and to impeach him in 1868.

+Aftermath

+In an effort to counter the National Union Convention's support for Johnson, a group of Southern Radical Republicans who opposed Johnson's Reconstruction policy organized the Southern Loyalists' Convention, which was held on September 3, 1866 in Philadelphia's Independence Hall.